Naila Jaffri

 Naila Jaffri was a Pakistani actress and director.
 She was known for her roles in dramas Woh, Ek Kasak Reh Gayi, Mausam, Anaya Tumhari Hui and Tera Mera Rishta.

 Early life

-Naila was born in 1965 on January 27 in Islamabad, Pakistan.
-She completed her studies from University of Rawalpindi.
+Naila was born on 27 January 1965 in Islamabad, Pakistan.

 Career

-Naila started acting on PTV in 1980s and she also did theatre.
-Naila was noted for her roles in dramas Ek Mohabat Sau Afsaney, Sanam Gazida, Mujh ko Satana, Desi Girls and Thodi Si Khushiyan.
+Jaffri started acting on PTV in the 1980s and also did theatre.
+She was noted for her roles in dramas Ek Mohabat Sau Afsaney, Sanam Gazida, Mujh ko Satana, Desi Girls and Thodi Si Khushiyan.
 After that she also appeared in dramas Don't Jealous, Noorpur Ki Rani, Lamha Lamha Zindagi, Zeenat Bint-e-Sakina Hazir Ho and Sanjha.
-Since then she appeared in dramas Surkh Jorra, Tera Mera Rishta, Aks, Anaya Tumhari Hui, Mausam, Ghalti, Marasim and Ek Kasak Reh Gayi.
+She later appeared in dramas Surkh Jorra, Tera Mera Rishta, Aks, Anaya Tumhari Hui, Mausam, Ghalti, Marasim and Ek Kasak Reh Gayi.
+Her last appearance was in Dushman as Durri which was broadcast posthumously on PTV.

 Personal life

 Naila was married but after sometime they divorced.

 Illness and death

 Naila was a cancer survivor, and had had ovarian cancer.
-She died from cancer.
-She died on July 17, 2021, at age 56, funeral was held in Tooba Mosque in DHA Phase 2 on Saturday and was laid to rest in at the Army graveyard near Kalapul.
+She died from cancer on 17 July 2021, at age 56.
+Her funeral was held in Tooba Mosque in DHA Phase 2 Karachi and she was laid to rest in the Army graveyard near Kalapul, Karachi.